 Recovering From Incorrect Tunables

 If a tunable is preventing the system from booting, you will need physical access to the FreeNAS® system.
-Watch the boot messages and press the number 6 key to select "6.
-Escape to loader prompt" when you see the FreeNAS® boot menu shown in Figure 4.9b.
+Watch the boot messages and press the number 3 key or the Esc key to select "3.
+Escape to to loader prompt" when you see the FreeNAS® boot menu shown in Figure 4.9b.

 Figure 4.9b: FreeNAS® Boot Menu